sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Transportation
 * MUNI is the basic transit service, there are buses, streetcars, cable cars (streetcars that go up steep hills, $6/ride and in tourist areas) and subways as well.
 * BART is a high-speed subway-ish system that goes around the more city-like parts of the Bay Area and hits more major destinations.
 BART from the airport to SF is super clean and ~$8.
 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
-If you've heard of the GO train in the GTA, it's the same thing.
+  If you've heard of the GO train in the GTA, it's similar.
+They do often check tickets though!
 * Clipper Card is a free card you can get and load with money which can be used on all of these transit systems seamlessly.
 Get one.

 #### Housing